Overview of insomnia in palliative care

 - Professor and Chair, Department of Psychiatry and Human Behavior

 - University of California, Irvine

 Insomnia is a condition of impaired sleep, with difficulties in initiating or maintaining sleep, and/or experiencing sleep as nonrestorative and unrefreshing, despite having the appropriate opportunity for sleep to occur .
-It is a very common medical complaint in primary care patients and the same is true for patients in palliative care, which is illustrated by studies that report the prevalence of insomnia is over 60 percent [2-4].
+It is a very common medical complaint in primary care patients, and the same is true for patients in palliative care, which is illustrated by studies that report that the prevalence of insomnia is over 60 percent [2-4].
 Insomnia is associated with multiple consequences that have a negative impact on quality of life and the ability to perform normal functions.
 In addition, insomnia is a strong predictor of the development of psychiatric disorders.
-(See "Overview of insomnia", section on 'Consequences'.)
+(See "Overview of insomnia in adults", section on 'Consequences'.)

 - Costa e Silva JA, Chase M, Sartorius N, Roth T. Special report from a symposium held by the World Health Organization and the World Federation of Sleep Research Societies: an overview of insomnias and related disorders--recognition, epidemiology, and rational management.
 Sleep 1996; 19:412.

 - Kvale EA, Shuster JL.
 Sleep disturbance in supportive care of cancer: a review.
 J Palliat Med 2006; 9:437.

 - Hugel H, Ellershaw JE, Cook L, et al. The prevalence, key causes and management of insomnia in palliative care patients.
 J Pain Symptom Manage 2004; 27:316.